AlexAuragan/AlexAuragan/README.md

 ### Hi there 👋

-I'm Alexandre DANG, a french student working on a double master diploma at the University of Sherbrooke near Montréal.
+I'm Alexandre DANG, a french ML engineer with an engineering degree in computer science (ENSEEIHT, France) and a master in engineering management (University of Sherbrooke, Canada).

-I studied computer science at INP-ENSEEIHT at Toulouse, France.
-I did an intership in deeplearning, the field I want to work in !

-I'm still searching for a 6 months internship by the way ! :wink:

 <!--
 **AlexAuragan/AlexAuragan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.